Juche Tower

 The Juche Tower is situated on the east bank of the River Taedong, directly opposite Kim Il Sung Square on the west bank.
-It was built to commemorate Kim Il Sung's 70th birthday.
+It was built to commemorate Kim Il Sung's 70th birthday and was unveiled at the birthday celebration on April 15, 1982.

-The 170 m structure is composed of a four-sided tapering 150 m spire – the tallest granite structure in the world – containing 25,550 blocks (one for each day of Kim Il Sung's life), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton permanently illuminated metal torch.
+The 170 m structure is composed of a four-sided tapering 150 m spire – the tallest granite structure in the world – containing 25,550 blocks (one for each day of the first 70 years of Kim Il Sung's life), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton permanently illuminated metal torch.

 Background

 The Juche Tower is situated on the east bank of the River Taedong, directly opposite Kim Il Sung Square on the west bank.
 It was built to commemorate Kim Il Sung's 70th birthday.
 Although his son and successor Kim Jong Il is officially credited as its designer, interviews with North Korean former officials contradict this assertion.

 The architectural style of the Tower is inspired by stone pagodas of premodern Korea.
 The 170 m structure is a four-sided tapering 150 m spire – the tallest in granite – containing 25,550 blocks (365 × 70: one for each day of Kim Il Sung's life, excluding supplementary days for leap years), dressed in white stone with seventy dividers and capped with a 20 m-high 45-ton illuminated metal torch.

 The torch on top of the tower is always lit.
 It is possible to ascend the tower by elevator and there are wide views over Pyongyang from the viewing platform just below the torch.

 At its base, there are reception rooms where videos explaining the tower's ideological importance are sometimes shown.
 The Juche Tower is the second-tallest monumental column in the world after the San Jacinto Monument in Texas, United States, which is 2.9 m taller.

 Associated with the tower is a 30 m statue consisting of three idealised figures each holding a tool – a hammer (the worker); a sickle (the peasant); and a writing brush (the "working intellectual") – in a classic Stalinist-style reminiscent of the Soviet statue Worker and Kolkhoz Woman.
 The three tools form the emblem of the ruling Workers' Party of Korea.
 There are also six smaller groups of figures, each 10 m high, that symbolize other aspects of Juche ideology.

 A wall carrying 82 friendship plaques from foreign supporters and Juche study groups forms part of the Tower.